+Each of the persons who is a director at the date of approval of this report confirms that:

-Each director has taken steps that they ought to have taken as a director in order to make themselves aware of any relevant audit information and to establish that the company's auditor is aware of that information.
-The directors confirm that there is no relevant information that they know of and of which they know the auditor is unaware.
+- so far as the director is aware, there is no relevant audit information of which the Company's auditors are unaware; and - the director has taken all the steps that he/she ought to have taken as a director in order to make himself/herself aware of any relevant audit information and to establish that the company's auditor is aware of that information.

 This confirmation is given and should be interpreted in accordance with the provisions of s418 of the Companies Act 2006.

-Reappointment of auditors
+Reappointment of auditor

-The auditors Deloitte LLP are deemed to be reappointed under section 487(2) of the Companies Act 2006.
+The auditor Deloitte LLP is deemed to be reappointed under section 487(2) of the Companies Act 2006.